The coarse Baum-Connes conjecture for certain relative expanders: A-by-CE group extension structure of relative expanders and box spaces

 \begin{theorem}[\cite{Delabie-Khukhro}] There exists a filtration of the free group $\mathbb{F}_3$ such that the corresponding box space does not coarsely embed into a Hilbert space, but does not admit a weakly embedded expander. \end{theorem}

 The overall structure of the proof is as follows.
-They first construct a particular sequence of nested finite index normal subgroups $\{N_i\}$ of $\mathbb{F}_3$ with trial intersection so that the corresponding box space is an expander, and consider the sequence of $q$-homology covers, where $q$ is a certain prime number, of the quotients $\{ \mathbb{F}_3/N_i\}$: this gives rise to another sequence of subgroups $\Theta(N_i) < N_i$ of $\mathbb{F}_3$ such that the corresponding box space $\Box_{\Theta(N_n)} \mathbb{F}_3$ coarsely embeds into a Hilbert space, following a previous work of A. Khukhro \cite{Khukhro2014}.
-Then they consider the quotients of $\mathbb{F}_3$ by intersections of these two sequences of subgroups to obtain the following magic triangle, where the arrows represent quotient maps.
+They first construct a particular sequence of nested finite index normal subgroups $\{N_i\}$ of $\mathbb{F}_3$ with trial intersection so that the corresponding box space is an expander, and consider the sequence of $q$-homology covers, where $q$ is a certain prime number, of the quotients $\{ \mathbb{F}_3/N_i\}$: this gives rise to another sequence of subgroups $\Theta(N_i) < N_i$ of $\mathbb{F}_3$ such that the corresponding box space $\Box_{\Theta(N_i)} \mathbb{F}_3$ coarsely embeds into a Hilbert space, following a previous work of A. Khukhro \cite{Khukhro2014}.
+They find an ingenuous way to choose a subsequence of quotients $\Big\{ \mathbb{F}_3/\big( N_{n_i} \cap \Theta(N_{k_i}) \Big\}$ which lie on some path that moves sufficiently slowly away the horizontal expander sequence in the "triangle" of intersections.
+They show \cite[Corollary 4.4]{Delabie-Khukhro} that there exist increasing sequences $k_i$ and $n_i$ such that the box space $\Box_{N_{n_i}\cap \Theta(N_{k_i})} \mathbb{F}_3$ contains a generalized expander and therefore does not coarsely embed into Hilbert space, by a characterization of R. Tessera \cite{Tessera}.